Cover Image

 General Rules

-4. The main title, in the language in which the text is written, must be 12 pt, plain, centered with initial capitals, and bold.
-The title in a foreign language must appear on the line immediately below the main title, 11 pt, italic, centered with initial capitals, and bold.
+4. The main title must be in the language of the article, 12 pt, regular, bold, left-aligned, and written with the initial letter of each word capitalized.
+The foreign-language title must appear on the line immediately below the main title, 11 pt, italic, bold, left-aligned, and written with the initial letter of each word capitalized.

-7. Subheadings within the text must be 11 pt, bold, with only the initial letter of each word capitalized.
+7. Subheadings within the text must be written in uppercase letters, 11 pt, and bold.

-11. Click here for the article template.
+11. Click here for the article template.📝 Lycus Article Writing Template.docx

 Formatting and Style Principles

-2. Abbreviations should be avoided as much as possible; only the following abbreviations are permitted: Dr, ed., eds, fig., figs, pl., pls, tr. (trans.).
+2. Abbreviations should be avoided as much as possible.
+Only the following abbreviations are permitted: Dr, ed., eds, fig., figs, pl., pls, tr. (trans.).

 3. Dates